 Parotid Cancer Treatment

 The salivary glands are responsible for producing saliva to help you digest food and protect against infections.
 There are three pairs of major salivary glands; the largest of those, the parotid glands, are found just in front of each ear.
 Most forms of salivary gland cancer begin in the parotid gland.

-To test for parotid cancer, your doctor will give you a through physical exam, paying special attention to the head, neck, mouth and throat.
+To test for parotid cancer, your doctor will give you a thorough physical exam, paying special attention to the head, neck, mouth and throat.
 If a tumor is suspected, tests will be administered; these might include a CT scan, MRI, PET scan, ultrasound and endoscopy.
 A biopsy will be performed to look for cancerous cells in the tissues.
 If cancer is confirmed, your doctor will determine its stage in order to recommend a plan for treatment.